pearl178/mazeGame/README.md

 This is the first time I've spent such a long time on a project since I've learned to program!I must record this!

 # Functions Used
 I did this on a website called Reeborg's World.
-Here are some functions included in the code: move(): Take 1 step forward. turn_left(): Turn left. at_goal(): Check if the robot has arrived the goal.
+Here are some functions included in the code:\n move(): Take 1 step forward. turn_left(): Turn left. at_goal(): Check if the robot has arrived the goal.